Diploma in Life Insurance (DLI) - Self-Study

 14. Signing Of Advisory Note & Student Contract

 Before registering for the module, the candidate must first sign and return to the SCI an Advisory Note and a Student Contract with the SCI as required under the Private Education Act (Chapter 247A).
 The candidate can request for the links to view the Advisory Note and Student Contract by e-mail.

 Candidates are required to make an appointment by calling the SCI at: 6221 2336 for the signing of the Advisory Note and Student Contract.

 The appointment times are from 9:00am to 4.30pm, and from Mondays to Fridays only.

 You are advised to make appointment to sign the Student Contract at least one working day in advance.
 If you are not able to turn up for your scheduled appointment, please call us again to make another appointment.

-Also, the date of signing the Student Contract and Advisory Note must coincide with the date of registration for the Programme.
-It is compulsory that the required payment (payable either through Credit Card or NETS) must be made on the same day when the Student Contract and Advisory Note are signed.
+The date of signing the Advisory Note and Student Contract must coincide with the date of registration for the module.
+It is compulsory that the required payment (payable either through Credit Card or NETS) must be made on the same day when the Advisory Note and Student Contract are signed.